codiume/create-react-appp/README.md

 [![Typescript][typescript-badge]][npm]
 [![Formatted with Biome][biome-badge]][biome]

+As we bid farewell to the deprecated `create-react-app` CLI that helped millions of developers bootstrap projects since 2016, we're proud to introduce `create-react-appp` - affectionately known as CRAP (Create React App Perfected) - a spiritual successor that combines CRA's simplicity with today's best practices.

-Set up a modern react web app by running one command.
+With CRAP you can set up a modern react web app by running one command.

 ## Get Started Immediately